vtsoykov/vtsoykov/README.md

 **`Python 🐍 / Technology Enthusiast `**

-As a technology enthusiast with a strong passion for artificial intelligence, I am currently expanding my skill set by studing Python programming.
+I'm passionate about software engineering and always looking for opportunities to leverage my skills and make meaningful contributions to the software engineering industry.
 My professional journey is driven by a deep curiosity and a commitment to self-improvement, creativity, and continious learning.

 ---